 Moderated by Ms Cynthia Lesufi, Minister Council and African Coordinator for the ITU Council Working Group on WSIS&SDG (South Africa), the session featured speakers who shared insights on the ITU’s call for inputs on WSIS+20.
 Speakers included Mr William Lee, Assistant Director Department of Infrastructure, Transport, Regional Development and Communications, Australia, Ms Renata Figueiredo Santoyo, Regulation Expert in International Affairs at Anatel, Brazil, and Ms Gitanjali Sah, Strategy and Policy Coordinator, ITU, each of whom contributed valuable perspectives to the discussion.

 The discussion centred on the ITU’s role in the implementation of WSIS Process, highlighting progress since 2003 in areas such as connectivity, infrastructure, cybersecurity, and capacity building.
-Participants emphasized the importance of multistakeholder engagement, transparency, and using the WSIS architecture to avoiding duplication of efforts in the implementation of the Global Digital Compact (GDC).
+Participants emphasized the importance of multistakeholder engagement, transparency, and using the WSIS architecture to avoidi duplication of efforts in the implementation of the Global Digital Compact (GDC).
 Participants also underscored the importance of government participation in the WSIS Forum and WSIS related activities, the need for sustainable funding mechanisms, and a push for more results-oriented action on the ground.
 Suggestions included encouraging volunteerism, greater private sector involvement, and the submission of comprehensive, multistakeholder national reports to inform the final outcomes for the upcoming UN General Assembly review in December 2025.

 Internet Governance Forum 2025